uesseu/chainiter/README.md

 It is based not on list but on iterators.
 Ofcource, speed of python is slow.
 And so, I tried to minimize orverhead.
-When it shows progress bar, it may be slow down.
+When it shows progress bar, it may be slow.

 ## install